nrwl/nx/docs/guides/monorepo-affected.md

 ng e2e client-e2e
 ```

 Now imagine, `admin` depends on `admin-feature-permissions`.
-If we make a change to `admin-feature-permissions`, we need to make sure nothing in the workspace is affected.
+If we make a change to `admin-feature-permissions`, we need to make sure nothing in the workspace is broken unintentionally.

 Typically, you would do it like this: